The Garden House, Glenmoriston

 The sitting room is elegant and refined, kept cosy by a wood-burning stove.
 The charming dining kitchen is spacious and well-equipped, with plenty of space for people to eat without the cook having to miss out on all the fun!
 Also on this level is a double bedroom that has its own en suite shower room.

 Open tread stairs then lead down to the downstairs sitting area with its exposed stone wall, wood-burning stove and beamed ceiling that perfectly captures the traditional ambience.
-There is also a utility room, a WC, a twin bedroom (with ensuite shower room) and an electric sauna (additional charge) for unwinding in after a busy day in the hills.
+There is also a utility room, a WC, and a twin bedroom with ensuite shower room.

 A fascinating, stone-walled tunnel leads from outside the lower area under the driveway to the lawn and river - well, we did say it was unique!
 Guests have access to the wide lawns and grounds and can sit out quite privately behind the cottage.